 The technique adds pages to the buffer pool based on the buffer pool pages being accessed

 On a HDD RAID 1+0 environment, more than 1000MB/s disk reads can be achieved by submitting 64 consecutive pages requests at once, while only 160MB/s disk reads is shown by submitting single page request.

-This variable shows the number of submitted buffered asynchronous I/O requests.
+This variable shows the total number of submitted buffered asynchronous I/O requests.
 The variable is updated after the submission request to the kernel and is a counter, which always increases.